EEOC Claim Against Ford Over Worker with Irritable Bowel Syndrome Heading to Trial

 Pavneet was quoted on how the Ford case illustrates ways technology can be used to change the workplace and employment laws.

 “Under the ADA regular and predictable attendance is usually considered to be an essential job function.
-In prior years, attendance meant physically showing up for work in person,” said Pavneet, an employment law expert.
+In prior years, attendance meant physically showing up for work in person,” said Pavneet.
 “However, as this case shows, employers must respond to technological advances.
 For some types of positions it may be possible for an employee to remotely perform the essential functions of the job away from the employer’s work site.”

 Pavneet said telecommuting may be doable for some positions.